-Ferrari had strangely poor performance in the race, and it’s been hinted that the recent FIA engine clarification might have robbed them of their power advantage, with both Hamilton and Max Verstappen mentioning a loss of performance from the Italian firm this weekend.
+Ferrari had strangely poor performance in the race, and it’s been hinted that the recent FIA engine clarification might have robbed them of their power advantage, with both Hamilton and Max Verstappen noting a loss of performance from the Italian firm this weekend.

 To make matters worse for them, the Ferraris seemed completely unable to fire up the tires in the first stint.
 This may have played a factor in the most bizarre incident of the race, when, after following other cars wide through turn 9, Sebastian Vettel’s right rear suspension gave way and left him three-wheeling to a stop.

 Hamilton was now left fighting with Bottas and Verstappen for the win.